 given by

 is a Poisson structure for which the induced Lie algebroid structure on $T^\ast M$ is $d_{T^\ast M}$.
-Here the bracket on the right hand side is the usual Schouten-Nijenhuis bracket. \end{proof} In particular, this implies that theorem \ref{thm:liebialg} gives a result for Poisson manifolds.
+Here the bracket on the right hand side is the usual Schouten-Nijenhuis bracket. \end{proof} In particular, this implies that Theorem \ref{thm:liebialg} gives a result for Poisson manifolds.
 The rest of this section is dedicated to showing that this is in fact equivalent to the result obtained in \cite{dufour2005stability}.
 For this we show that the vanishing of the cohomologies are equivalent conditions.

-Given a Poisson structure $\pi$ on $M$ such that its $k-1$-jet at $p\in M$ vanishes, consider the graded Lie subalgebra given by
+Given a Poisson structure $\pi$ on $M$ such that its $(k-1)$-jet at $p\in M$ vanishes, consider the graded Lie subalgebra given by

 where $n = \dim (M)$.
-Using the reasoning from Section \ref{sec:comparison}, one can show that the cohomological assumption in \cite[Theorem 1.2]{dufour2005stability} can be restated as follows. \begin{lem} The vanishing of the cohomology in the hypothesis of \cite[Theorem 1.2]{dufour2005stability} is equivalent to
+Using the arguments from Section \ref{sec:comparison}, one can show that the cohomological assumption in \cite[Theorem 1.2]{dufour2005stability} can be restated as follows. \begin{lem} The vanishing of the cohomology in the hypothesis of \cite[Theorem 1.2]{dufour2005stability} is equivalent to

-\end{lem} The cohomology $H^1(\mf g_{LbA}/\mf g_{LbA}(p,k),\overline{\{\Pi_{d_{dR}},-\}+\{f_{[\pi,-]},-\}})$ from theorem \ref{thm:liebialg} when applied to $A =TM$ with the standard Lie algebroid structure is isomorphic to the cohomology stated in the lemma: \begin{prop} Let $\pi\in \mf X^2(M)$ be as above.
+\end{lem} The cohomology $H^1(\mf g_{LbA}/\mf g_{LbA}(p,k),\overline{\{\Pi_{d_{dR}},-\}+\{f_{[\pi,-]},-\}})$ from Theorem \ref{thm:liebialg} when applied to $A =TM$ with the standard Lie algebroid structure is isomorphic to the cohomology stated in the lemma: \begin{prop} Let $\pi\in \mf X^2(M)$ be as above.
 The injective differential graded Lie algebra map $H:(\mf X^\bullet(M)[1], [\pi,-]) \to (\mf g^{\bullet}_{LbA},\{\Pi_{d_{dR}},-\} + \{f_{[\pi,-]},-\})$

 descends to an injective chain map